way2muchnoise/WAILA-features/README.md

 * lightGray (gray)

 ### Material NEI filter
-Search for blocks by there material.
+Search for blocks by their material.

 ####Materials
 * air